Total Functions in QMA: Relativized Problems

 Consider a state of the form $\vert \psi_{\phi_1 \alpha_1} \rangle \vert \psi_{\phi_2 \alpha_2} \rangle \vert \psi_{\phi_3 \alpha_3} \rangle\in \HH^{neq}$.
 Consequently, there is at least one pair $(i,j)$ for which $\dd(\phi_i , \phi_j)>14/2^n$.
 If this state accepts, then $\dd(\hat \phi_i , \hat \phi_j)\leq 10/2^n$.
 Consequently, using the triangle inequality, either $\dd( \phi_i , \hat \phi_i) > 2/2^n$ or $\dd( \phi_j , \hat \phi_j) > 2/2^n$.
 Using Equation~\eqref{Eq:PhaseEst} with $k=2$ shows that at least one of these events has probability less than $1/3$.
 Hence the overall acceptance probability of the state is less than $1/3$.

 {\bf $\HH^{eq}$ is non-empty.} Trivial.

 \end{proof}

 The problems based on Definitions \ref{Prob:AlmostDegU} and \ref{Prob:MultCopyU} are expected to be hard because outputting an eigenstate of $U$ with a specified eigenvalue is expected to be hard in general.
 It is instructive however to consider variants of the problem that are easy.
-For instance outputting a random eigenstate of $U$ and the corresponding eigenvalue (up to precision $2^{-n}$) is easy: choose an arbitrary initial state and run the phase estimation algorithm.
+For instance outputting a random eigenstate of $U$ and the corresponding eigenvalue (up to precision $2^{-n}$) is easy: take the completely mixed state and run the phase estimation algorithm.
 The output of the algorithm will be an approximate eigenvalue $\hat \phi$, and the state after running the algorithm will be a superposition of eigenstates with eigenvalues close to $\hat \phi$.
 And if one carries out this procedure on one half of a maximally entangled state, one obtains a superposition of eigenstate times their complex conjugate (see remark in Section \ref{MultCopies}) This is why we request 3 copies in Definition \ref{Prob:MultCopyU}.

 Note also that if we have additional information on the structure of $U$, constructing eigenstates may become easy.
 For instance suppose, as in Kitaev's factorization algorithm, that there is a set of orthogonal states on which $U$ acts like $U\vert \chi_j\rangle = \vert \chi_{j+1}\rangle$, where $j=0,...,N-1$, and where we identify $\vert \chi_{N}\rangle=\vert \chi_{0}\rangle$.
 Suppose also that we can efficiently implement the transformation $V$ which transforms the computational basis state $\vert j\rangle$ into $\vert \chi_j\rangle$: $V\vert j\rangle\vert 0\rangle =\vert 0\rangle\vert \chi_j\rangle$.
 Then acting with $V$ on the state $N^{-1/2}\sum_{j=0}^N e^{i2\pi jk/N} \vert j\rangle\vert 0\rangle$ will yield an eigenstate of $U$ with eigenvalue $e^{i2\pi k/N}$.